Deltinha/repoprovas-back/readme.md

 ## repoprovas API

-Backend of repoprovas, an application where you can share past exams.
+Backend of repoprovas.
+An application where you can share past exams.

 ### Technologies